kleros/gtcr-action-bot/README.md

 2. Duplicate `.env.example`, rename it to `.env` and fill in the environment variables.
 3. Run `yarn` to install dependencies and then `yarn start` to run the service

+## Production

+1. Create a `.env` file with the name of the network you wish to use.
+Example `.env.xdai`.
+2. Look into `package.json` for the appropriate script (e.g. start:xdai).
+Create one if it does not yet exist.
+3. Use PM2 like so: `pm2 start yarn --interpreter bash --name gtcr-action-bot-<network> -- start:<network>`, replacing `network` with the network name.

+Example for xDai:
+`pm2 start yarn --interpreter bash --name gab-xdai -- start:xdai`

 ## Contributing